-The doctors at SNNN specialise in the management of epilepsy and related disorders.
+The doctors at SNNN have an interest in the management of epilepsy and related disorders.
+In particular, Tania Farrar is an epileptologist with experience in difficult to control epilepsy, and has experience with surgical candidate selection and the use of ketogenic diet.
 Make an appointment today.

 FAQs & information